Cryptact/crypto-db/README.md

     - `name` - name of the cryptocurrency.
 Can be changed later.

 - `crypto-actions.json` - records cryptocurrency events related to its brand, blockchain or token.
 Crypto Action is analogous to [Corporate Action](https://en.wikipedia.org/wiki/Corporate_action) in traditional assets.
+   - `action_id` - unique identifier of this Crypto Action, starting with "CA" followed by 10 random characters as in CrpytoID.
-   - `id` - CryptoID in issue.
+   - `ids` - related CryptoIDs.
+   - `type` - currently "Symbol Change" and "Mainnet Launch" are identified.
-   - `sequence` - Sequence Number of this Crypto Action of this symbol, starting from 1.
-A pair of (`id`, `sequence`) can uniquely identify a Crypto Action.
+   - `description` - description of this Crypto Action.
-   - `action` - description of the change
-   - `reported` - UTC in ISO8601 when this action was first announced or reported.
+   - `reported` - (optional) UTC in ISO8601 when this action was first announced or reported.
-   - `executed` -  UTC in ISO8601 when this action is executed or planned to execute.
+   - `executed` - (optional) UTC in ISO8601 when this action is executed or planned to execute.

 - `map-for-<accuracy|coverage>/<namespace>.json` - defines a map between a symbol in a namespace to id.
 See 'About map-for-accuracy and map-for-coverage' below for detail.
--
    - `ns_id` - identifier in the namespace.
    - `id` - corresponding CryptoID.
    - `from` - (optional) UTC in ISO8601 specifying when this mapping is enabled.
 Inclusive.